dotnet/csharpstandard/standard/classes.md

 ##### 15.6.2.3.2 Input parameters

 A parameter declared with an `in` modifier is an ***input parameter***.
-The argument corresponding to an `in` parameter is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.
+The argument corresponding to an input parameter is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.
 For definite-assignment rules, see [§9.2.8](variables.md#928-input-parameters).

 It is a compile-time error to modify the value of an input parameter.